Wednesday, September 15, 2021

 Golden in the heydays of his eyes

-I do not have any vivid memories of summers after having moved from the city when I was 10 years old, not like the ones I have of the summers of the 1950s.
-There was no anticipation of endings, just living in the summer "daze."
-And so my mind drifts back at this time of year, like remembering a beloved book I was sad to see come to an end.
+The summer of 2023 has flown by in a flash--going, going, almost gone, now at the end of August (die she must).
+Once, summers were endless.
+I don't have any vivid memories of summers after having moved from the city when I was 10 years old.
+My memories of the summers of the 1950s are ones of living in the summer "daze," with no anticipation of ending.
+And so, my mind drifts back at this time of year, like remembering a beloved book I was sad to see come to an end.

 When my sister and I visited the old neighborhood 30 years later, we found the garden and yard were cemented over, and the tree was gone.